NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Overview

 The GDC Submission API uses methods and endpoints that are distinct from those that drive the functionality of the GDC Data Portal.
-In particular, data and metadata that is in the process of being submitted can only be queried using [GraphQL](#querying-submitted-data-and-metadata-using-graphql), and not the methods described in [Search and Retrieval](Search_and_Retrieval.md).
+In particular, data and metadata that are in the process of being submitted can only be queried using [GraphQL](#querying-submitted-data-and-metadata-using-graphql), and not the methods described in [Search and Retrieval](Search_and_Retrieval.md).

 This section describes the GDC API's submission functionality, including methods for submitting, deleting, updating, searching, and retrieving data and metadata.